Abdul-Wahab-Abbasi/Chat-App-with-Socket.io/README.md

 ```bash
  node index.js
  ```
-5 Open your browser and go to http://localhost:3000 to view the application.
+5 Open your browser and go to http://localhost:3000 to view the application and open the same link in remote side.

 ## Usage
 - Enter a unique Room ID and your Name.